4th-earth/site-fourth-earth/site-raw/content.md

 <details>
 <summary>Re-roll implementation</summary>

-- Players MAY spend Proficiency Points and non-health Life Battery points to re-roll an action.
+- Players MAY spend [Proficiency Points](#proficiency-ranks) and non-health [Life Battery](#life-batteries) points to re-roll an action.
-- Players MAY spend 2 points to re-roll the whole Dice Pool or 1 point to re-roll a single die in the pool.
+- Players MAY spend 1 point to re-roll the whole Dice Pool or 2 points to re-roll a single die in the pool.
 - As long as the Character has points remaining, the Player MAY continue spending points to re-roll.

 </details>